svitlana-outsampler/ITS_ICML2025/README.md

 ## Testing the model
-At the end of the training, the model is tested against 10% of the dataset (that is not used for training).
-A semantic embedding is computed for the answers and the reference answers.
-The cosine similarity is then computed and the average is displayed.
+At the end of the training, the model is tested against 10% of the dataset (a part that is not used for training).
+A semantic embedding is computed for the answers and the gold answers.
+The cosine similarity is then computed, and the average is displayed.
 The tests can also be inspected in the files `evaluation_avant.json` (before) and `evaluation_apres.json` (after).

 ## Using the model